 If you’re struggling with your council tax payments, you can spread the cost of your bill over 12 months rather than 10.

-See further information about your council tax, or find out if you're eligible for any council tax discounts or exemptions.
+See further information about your council tax, or find out if you're eligible for any help with council tax for your household.

 Also see